Pregnancy, Pre and Postnatal Care

-- Lower back, pelvic and hip pain
+- Lower back pain

-- Upper back and neck pain
+- Upper back, shoulder and neck pain

 - General aches and pains from postural change

 Pregnancy related pain and discomfort can be experienced in all trimesters.
 Osteopathy can help support your body as it adapts to the changes in shape and posture.

 Birth is a physically demanding process that can place an immense amount of strain on the lower back, abdomen and pelvis.
 For most women lower back or pelvic pain experienced after the delivery will subside after a few days.
 For other women, postpartum pain can be more intense and take longer to recover (especially where medical intervention has been required or there has been what is often referred to as “a difficult birth”).

 New mums often report experiencing the following symptoms: